HexHive/OSTEP-slides/12-scheduling.md

 # Scheduling assumptions

 Let's understand scheduler policies step by step.
-We start with some simplifying
+We start with some simplifying assumptions
-assumptions:

 * Each job runs for the same amount of time
 * All jobs arrive at the same time
 * All jobs only use the CPU (no I/O)
 * Run-time of jobs is known
+* For now, we assume a single CPU

 ---